 If the average daily temperature is recorded as 0°C or below for seven consecutive days in your area, then you will be entitled to £25 from the Government.
-The only other criteria is that you claim one or more income-related benefits, such as Income Support, Universal Credit, Pension Credit, or income-related Employment and Support Allowance.
+You will qualify for the Cold Weather Payment if you claim one or more income-related benefits, such as Income Support, Universal Credit, Pension Credit, or income-related Employment and Support Allowance.

 This scheme runs between November 1 and March 31 every year and you will receive the money after each seven-day period which records the required average temperature.